chrisgrieser/nvim-various-textobjs/README.md

 If you want to set your own keybindings, you can do so by calling the respective functions:
 - The function names correspond to the textobj-names from the [overview table](#list-of-text-objects).
-- The text objects that differentiate between outer and inner require a Boolean parameter, `true` always meaning "inner," and `false` meaning "outer."
+- The text objects that differentiate between outer and inner require a boolean parameter, `true` always meaning "inner," and `false` meaning "outer."

 ```lua
 -- example: `?` for diagnostic textobj